andy-hanson/crow/readme.md

 The compiler has no internal unit tests of its own.
 Instead, the tests are written in noze which invokes the compiler executable.

+## Debugging the compiler

+`./noze print --help` is a useful command to see compiler stages.

 ### Debugging noze code